ErrorOliver2/mm2hook-legacy/README.md

 ## Why the fork?
 It plans to make legacy versions of Windows (specifically Windows XP) to work with MM2Hook.<br>
 Technical Details: It tries to downport the Visual Studio version to 2010 to allow it to be compilable to Windows XP.<br>
 I was going to use Visual Studio 2013, though idk if it'll make a big difference??
-Though maybe it does, idk.
+Though maybe it does, idk.<br>
+Also, 2015 has a few things that may be helpful but then again there's a few things it doesn't have I think..?<br>
+why did i start this fork 😭 (boredom...)

 ## Features
 <img align="right" src="https://i.imgur.com/A5ZMdzB.png" alt="Discord Rich Presence support for MM2Hook" />